judyssister/globalH5N1_2021/README.md

 - The maximum likelihood trees were estimated by Dr. Jing Yang.
 - Appendix_Figure2_global_H5_phylogeny.pdf.

-Phylogenetic tree of global H5 HA gene.
-The HA sequences generated in this study are labelled by green solid circle.
-The clade references are labelled by blue asterisks.
-The leftmost bars label different clades.
+Phylogenetic tree of global H5 HA genes.
+HA sequences from our lab are shown in green text and labeled with solid green circles.
+The vaccine strains are shown in orange text and labeled with solid orange triangles.
+Human strains are shown in red text and labeled with red asterisks.
+H5 clade references are shown in blue text and labeled by blue asterisks.
+The rightmost bars label different clades.
 The unit of scale bar is the number of mutations per site.

 - Appendix_Figure3_phylogeny_of_NA_genes_of_global_H5N1.pdf

 Phylogenetic tree of NA gene of global H5N1.
-The NA sequences generated in this study are labelled by green solid circle.
-The other NA genes identified from mainland China are labelled by blue asterisks.
-The leftmost bars label different clades.
+The NA sequences generated in this study are shown in green text and labeled with solid green circles.
+The NA genes identified from mainland China (except for NA genes from this study) are shown in blue text and labeled with blue asterisks.
+H5N1 NA genes collected in 2020 and 2021 are labeled with light and dark orange triangles, respectively.
+The rightmost bars label different clades.
 The unit of scale bar is the number of mutations per site.